rened/DeclarativePackages.jl/README.md

 In addition to `JULIA_PKGDIR` the `JULIA_LOAD_PATH` is set to point to the `submodules` subdirectory of where `jdp` was invoked.
 This is thus a great place to put any git submodules.

 While cruft will accumulate over time in `$HOME/.julia/declarative`, the few MBs of disc space are a very cheap resource compared to programmer time and nerves.
 And, you can still simply delete that directory from time to time if you want to.

+## Open issues

+* Include a caching mechanism similar to `Pkg` to speed up installations
+* `jdp` was testet on Linux and OSX - help adapting it to Windows would be much appreciated!